gene-ressler/bridge-designer/src/app/features/fly-thru/rendering/README.md

   to affect the collapse interpolator's outputs at all.
 Consequently, there is a custom collapse intepolator implementation that is just a wrapper for two others: the bi-source interpolator and also a normal analysis iterpolator to the normal analysis.
 The wrapper delegates to the correct wrapped interpolator for each kind of output.

+### Interpolating failure

+Without due care, animation frames could skip over failure load cases, causing users to see the truck pass while the bridge actually fails.
+To prevent this, the analysis interpolator returns information directly from the left-most failed load case whenever the progress parameter is past it.